Soulbind-Protocol/sdk/README.md

 getCreatedToken(eventId, tokenId?): Promise<[ApiResponse](#apiresponse)<[TokenData](#tokendata)>>

 Get a created SBT event - use when you need the most current data for a single event directly from chain.
+Pass in tokenId to populate the issuedTo property.

 ```js
 const eventId = 'EventIdHere';